-These findings are backed up by the experience of some DXpeditions.
-In the book Contesting in Africa - Multi-Multi on the Equator, Robert Ferguson, GM3YTS, of the VooDoo Contest Group outlines several top band contacts that took place 25-30 minutes before and after the other stations' sunrise / sunset.
-The 30minute period can obviously be a sweet spot for LF working, although this can reduce to mere minutes for some paths, depending on their location and time of year.
+These findings are backed up by the experience of some Dxpeditions.
+In the book "Contesting in Africa - Multi-Multi on the Equator" Robert Ferguson, GM3YTS of the VooDoo Contest Group outlines several Top Band QSOs that took place 25-30 minutes before and after the other stations' sunrise/sunset.
+The 30-minute period is obviously a "sweet" spot for LF working, although this can reduce to mere minutes for some paths, depending on their location and time of year.

-The VP8 test was obviously on a mutual sunrise / sunrise path.
-Further tests on mutual sunrise / sunset paths involving stations on other sides of the world still need looking at.
+The VP8 test was obviously on a mutual sunrise/sunrise path.
+Further tests on mutual sunrise/sunset paths involving stations on other sides of the world still need looking at.

-And what can you deduce for your own operating?
+And what can you deduce for your own operating:

-• Don't rely just on grey-line to make contacts on 40m and 80m - you might stand a better chance of making a contact during the night if you have a dark path between you and the station you wish to work.
-The night-time minimum is a good hunting point as D-layer absorption falls to a minimum.
-That is, the point mid-way between sunrise and sunset on any given path.

-Typical enhancements while working stations along the terminator and experiencing a mutual sunrise might be of the order of a few dB on 40m and 80m - not the 20 - 30dB we might wish for!
-Don't ignore conventional wisdom about HF propagation - for example, DX paths on 80m are more likely to be open during low sunspot years and in the winter, but look for a dark path.
+- Don't rely just on grey-line to make contacts on 40m and 80m you might stand a better chance of making a contact during the night if you have a dark path between you and the station you wish to work. - 2.
+Typical enhancements while working stations along the terminator and experiencing a mutual sunrise might be of the order of a few dB on 40m and 80m not the 20-30dB we might wish for! - 3.
+Don't ignore conventional wisdom about HF propagation For example, DX paths on 80m are more likely to be open during low sunspot years and in the winter, but look for a dark path.

-• The period from around 30 minutes before your sunrise or 30 minutes before a DX station's sunrise, if east of you, is well worth looking at, especially on top band.

-• You can't really expect to see true greyline enhancements on 20m and above.
-You might see some twilight enhancements, but these are likely to be due to skip focusing and not depressed D-layer absorption - look for signals coming out of the noise from stations to the east at their local sunset on 10m during times of high sunspot numbers for example.
+- 4. The period around 30 minutes before your sunrise or 30 minutes before a DX station's sunrise if east of you is well worth looking at, especially on Top band. - 5.
+You can't really expect to see true grev-line enhancements on 20m and above.
+You might see some twilight enhancements, but these are likely to be due to skip focussing and not depressed D laver absorption - look for signals coming out of the noise from stations to the east at their local sunset on 10m during times of high sunspot numbers for example.

 Further work is obviously needed and will likely start again this autumn.
-We have learned that is actually very hard to find reliable amateur signals on 40m / 80m that can be used for trials like these.
+We have learned that is actually very hard to find reliable amateur signals on 40m/80m that can be used for trials like these.
 One answer is to set up dedicated beacons.
 Another is to use broadcast stations, but you need to plan ahead, find out their operating schedules and ensure they don't turn their beams half-way through the transmission as one potential target did!
-More data are obviously needed and, even then, it is unlikely whether the golden 'rule book' of grey-line propagation can ever be written.
+More data are obviously needed and even then it is unlikely whether the golden "rule book" of grey-line propagation can ever be written.